roberto314/Unicomp2/STM32_firmware/F401-blackpill_Unicomp_RAMROM/readme.txt

 The demo runs on an STM32F411 or STM32F401 blackpill board.
 (25MHz Crystal)
-Serial Port on PA2,3 @ 115200 Baud (Debug Interface).
+Serial Port over USB (also Debug Interface).

 Build:
 Build with eclipse or simply type "make" in the code folder.